mrattner/jargn/README.md

 - the lists of followers and following is not populated when the page initially loads (only after Ajax polls the server)
 - following or unfollowing a user does not always update the view without a page reload
 - possible error on the server when unfollowing a user
-- socket.io does not populate the post database on the server with new posts
-- There is no feed on the homepage that populates itself with posts by you and people you follow
+- The feed on the homepage is not populated with posts by you and people you follow
 - Post privacy is not taken into account when displaying posts

 ## Project Assignment 03